 Please visit Public Safety's website at www.parkland.edu/police.
 This site includes detailed information about our services, along with a telephone directory of key department personnel.

-Security/Support Division
+Support Division

-The Security/Support Division of the Parkland College Department of Public Safety is led by the Associate Director.
-The Associate Director is in charge of NIMS compliance and National Campus Safety Initiative compliance, and also serves as the emergency coordinator for the campus.
+Support Division of the Parkland College Department of Public Safety is led by the Associate Director.
+The Associate Director oversees NIMS compliance, National Campus Safety Initiative compliance, and serves as the emergency operations coordinator for the campus.